IgnisUmbrae/TJE-Archipelago/readme.md

 Additions over the base game include:

+- Server-side saving & loading
-- New sprites for AP items, ship pieces and hints
+- New sprites for AP items, ship pieces and extra items
 - Configurable starting presents, game over handling, and more
-- Progress is saved in the client when paused, when travelling between levels, and on game over
-- Customize level randomization, numbers of items, and more
+- Customize details of level randomization, number of levels, numbers of items, and much more
 - New items:
   - Elevator keys, which are required to unlock elevators
   - Map revealers, which uncover the map five levels at a time